Team-Resurgent/PrometheOS-Firmware/README.md

 2) If you want to embed a installer logo modify the installerName variable appropriately
 3) If you would like the packaged result to be uploaded to Xbox / Xenium Programmer uncomment the FTP section of code entering relevant FTP details

+### Testing With XEMU

+* Package PrometheOS as described in 'Packaging PromethOS firmware'
+* Run launchPrometheOS.bat in the Xemu folder

+Notes:

+1) You will need to provide mcpx_1.0.bin in the roms folder in order to run
+2) The XEMU is a special build of XEMU which fully simulates a Xenium Modchip and is based upon intial code by Ryzee119 and extended upon to create a full implementation of the flash. (https://github.com/Team-Resurgent/xemu/tree/xenium)

 </div>